 - Site-specific weed management (SSWM) in agronomic field crops is set to take off – Currently, SSWM is mostly used in high-value, irrigated crops, but recent investments by John Deere, Bayer, and other corporations may indicate that this technology is about to arrive in agronomic crops like wheat.
 Real-time weed detection and control in fallow fields is already available with technologies such as WEED-It or WeedSeeker sprayers.
 Our research has shown these spraying systems can greatly reduce costs of herbicide use, particularly during the later stages of summer fallow when weed cover is often below 50% and patchy.
 This can provide an opportunity to use highly effective herbicides previously thought to be too expensive to use in fallow.

 Herbicide resistance is a growing problem in the PNW that is forcing farmers to change crop rotations, often to less profitable crops, and to consider using more, rather than less, tillage.
 The experience in Australia over the past decade has shown that the use of effective preemergence herbicides combined with agronomic practices that promote crop competition and minimize seed set or seed bank replenishment have generally resulted in sustained low weed seed bank levels and profitable grain crop production.
 These are lessons we should consider applying in the PNW.
-For more information on herbicide resistance, visit the Herbicide Resistance Resources page on the Wheat and Small Grains website.
+For more information on herbicide resistance, visit the Herbicide Resistance Resources page.